ChrisDuffley/stationPlaylist/readme.md

 * F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.
 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * Control+F11: Toggles background monitoring of the selected encoder.
-* F12: Opens a dialog to enter custom label for the selected encoder or stream.
 * Control+F12: opens a dialog to select the encoder you have deleted (to realign stream labels and encoder settings).
 * Alt+NVDA+0: Opens encoder settings dialog to configure options such as stream label.